OrangoMango/FlappyBird/README.md

 # No-python-edition v3.0.1

-For a edition without python you have to download the .exe file for windows, for linux there is no such version at the moment
+For an edition without python you have to download the .exe file for windows.

 ©2019-2020